 Publishing Director and Editor-in-Chief Rebecca Starford is an editor at Text Publishing and a former deputy editor at Australian Book Review.
 She was a founding member of the Stella Prize steering committee, and her writing has appeared in the Guardian, Age, and Weekend Australian.
 Her debut memoir, Bad Behaviour, was published by Allen & Unwin in March 2015. @RebeccaStarford

 Publishing Director Hannah Kent is completing a PhD in Creative Writing at Flinders University.
 Her debut novel, Burial Rites (Picador; Little, Brown), has been translated into twenty-three languages and was shortlisted for the Baileys Women’s Prize for Fiction and the Guardian First Book Award.
 It won the ABIA Literary Fiction Book of the Year, the Indie Awards Debut Fiction Book of the Year and the Victorian Premier’s People’s Choice Award, and has most recently been shortlisted for the 2015 International IMPAC Dublin Literary Award.
 Hannah is currently working on her second novel. @HannahFKent

 Online Editor Veronica Sullivan is Assistant Manager of the Stella Prize.
 She was Creative Producer with the 2014 Emerging Writers’ Festival and a Digital Reporter for the 2013 Melbourne Writers Festival.
-She has written for publications including Right Now, The Lifted Brow, Acclaim, the Victorian Writer, Feminartsy, and Archer online.
+She has written for publications including Right Now, The Lifted Brow, the Wheeler Centre's website, the Victorian Writer, Feminartsy, and Archer online.
 In 2015, she was chosen as one of Melbourne Writers Festival’s ’30 Under 30′. @veronicaahhh.

 Editorial Assistant Meaghan Dew is a sales coordinator at Penguin Group Australia and a part-time bookseller at Dymocks.
 She also produces the Kill Your Darlings Podcast.
 Previously, Meaghan co-produced and hosted The Sunday Blurb for SYN. @megsansmog